 I planted a lot of things this year, all successful in some way or another.
 I still have some greens out there, but I saved the pulling of my absolute favourite vegetable for when the Fall was certifiably cool.
 The celery roots.
 The ones that look like baby aliens, but taste like absolute heaven.
 Creamy textured, sweet, kinda grassy like parsley, and celery-like.

 But mine were so small!
 Nothing at all like those big, knubby, market ones.
 Lots of green leafy stalks and tangled up roots full of dirt, ie lots of bits to cut around before you had any real food.
-My dad advised that I put them in a low spot of the garden for maximal water absorption and then further explained why they can be a bit pricy: they have to take up so much real estate for so long!
+My dad advised that I put them in a low spot of the garden for maximal water absorption and then further explained why they can be a bit pricy: they have to take up so much real estate and so much water for so long!
 Next year I’ll get it right.
 In the meantime, I managed to scrounge up just enough for two dinners’ worth.

 garden keeper’s pie w/ beets, lentils + creamy celery root mash recipe